“Wait, carbs are okay?”

 Determining what’s right for YOU

 Because humans are all unique individuals, it’s impossible to say that one specific dietary pattern is the best for everyone.
-While we certainly have evidence to show that some things are best avoided, the truth is that there are so many factors that can impact the food choices you should make to maintain optimal health.
+While there is certainly evidence to support that some things are best avoided, the truth is that there are so many factors that can impact the food choices you should make to maintain optimal health.

 Some of these factors include age, gender, overall metabolic health, food sensitivities, physical activity levels, the culture in which you live, food availability and affordability, genetics, and, of course, personal taste.
 It does you no good for me to say you should eat more green leafy vegetables if you can’t force yourself to choke them down.